-LOOK G t national trans 5 00 M++All behind what is 1 reided. and the second
+LOOK G t national trans 5 00 M++All behind what is 1 reided. the state of the s

 2. The single-family homes recommended by VISION 2050 would largely be on lots of 1⁄4-acre or less (the Small Lot Traditional Neighborhood land use category), but most single-family homes developed since 2010 have been on larger lots.
 Do you think developing single-family homes on smaller lots is a good idea?
 Why do you think most single-family homes are being developed on larger lots?